victorizbitskiy/aet/README.md

 # An application for an English teacher

-This is a mobile app, that I created just when played with React Native.
+This is a mobile app, that I created just for fun when played with React Native.

 ## Motivation